Bayesian semi-parametric G-computation for causal inference in a cohort study with MNAR dropout and death: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Dr Anna Sundstr{\"o}m for helpful discussions on the interpretation of the results.
-The research is part of the program Paths to Healthy and Active Ageing, funded by the Swedish Research Council for Health, Working Life and Welfare, (Dnr 2013 – 2056) to MJ.
+This work is partially funded by The Swedish Foundation for Humanities and Social Sciences P17-0196:1 and Paths to Healthy and Active Ageing, funded by the Swedish Research Council for Health, Working Life and Welfare, (Dnr 2013 – 2056) to MJ.
 This work is partially funded by US NIH grants CA183854 and GM112327 to MJD.
 This publication is based on data collected in the Betula prospective cohort study, Umeå University, Sweden.
 The Betula Project is supported by Knut and Alice Wallenberg foundation (KAW) and the Swedish Research Council (K2010-61X-21446-01).
+The simulations were enabled by resources provided by the Swedish National Infrastructure for Computing (SNIC) at Umea University partially funded by the Swedish Research Council through grant agreement no. 2016-07213.